maciejsszmigiero/avr-projects/smartupsaddon/README.md

 You'll need a 24 volt supply for the fan (*J4* connector).

-You can get it from the UPS's original fan connector after either shorting emitter to collector leads of one of fan switching transistors
+You can get it from the UPS's original fan connector after either shorting emitter to collector leads of one of the fan switching transistors
-(fan transistors are likely called *Q42* or *Q44* on the UPS mainboard) or by taking only a 24 volt positive rail from this connector and a ground rail from a some another point or connector (where it is permanently present).
+(the fan transistors are likely called *Q42* or *Q44* on the UPS mainboard) or by taking only the 24 volt positive rail from this connector and the ground rail from some another point or connector (where it is permanently present).

 ### Fan connection

 A fan with a tachometer output (a "three wire" fan) is needed for fan RPM monitoring.
-This is a nearly the same type as is commonly used for PC cooling - but with a 24-volt voltage rating.
+This is nearly the same type as is commonly used for PC cooling - but with 24-volt voltage rating.

 Additionally, the addon uses the same fan connector type with the same pinout as PC fans use - this means that a PC fan of suitable dimensions and voltage rating can be used directly without needing to rewire it first.